9hafidz6/main1/docs/DeveloperGuide.md

 1. finding a dish in list given a keyword

-   1. prerequisite: list all dishes using `list`
+   1. prerequisite: user must be in `dish` template. user must be in `dish` template. list all dishes using `list`

    2. Test case 1: `find rice`